Platinum jubilee: Organizations

 The most recent monarch to celebrate a platinum jubilee is Queen Elizabeth II of the United Kingdom and the other Commonwealth realms in June 2022.
 The celebrations were delayed from the actual February anniversary and the ceremony occurred on a four-day Bank Holiday on 2 June 2022, as was announced earlier.
 Elizabeth II died on 8 September 2022, three months after the official celebrations in the Commonwealth took place.

+The most recent country to celebrate a platinum jubilee is Tunisia in March 2026.
+The celebrations were held on 20 March.

 A 75th anniversary can be referred to as a diamond jubilee occasionally, but that term is commonly used to refer to a 60th anniversary.
 An anniversary of 100 years is simply called a centenary.